 Led by head chef and owner Yoshinaru Kikuchi, Bourguignon’s dishes are based on traditional regional French cuisine with a few of his personal twists.
 The lunch menu has two options: for ¥2,500 you get three courses and a coffee, and for ¥4,500 you can enjoy four courses and coffee.

 Dinner isn’t wholly unreasonable either though, ranging from 5,500 to 10,000 with an a la carte menu available throughout the day too.

 Especially good if you like game, Lature uses plenty of seasonal meats including wild-caught grouse, rabbits and deer served in a whole host of traditional and imaginative ways.
-On weekdays you can enjoy a three-course lunch for a mere ¥2,400 or there is a ¥4,500 option if you would like to up your game a little (sorry not sorry).
+On weekdays you can enjoy a three-course lunch for ¥4,800 or there is a ¥6,800 option if you would like to up your game a little (sorry not sorry) (prices used to be a lot cheaper, but that’s what happens when you get a Michelin star).
 Dinner goes up to ¥10,000 for a seven-course meal or ¥14,000 for a special course, so not bad for the quality.